MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 ## View and manage segments as an administrator

 SharePoint Administrators or Global Administrators can view and manage segments on a SharePoint site.
 Your organization can have up to 5,000 segments and users can be assigned to multiple segments.

+If you've enabled information barriers in your organization after February 15, 2023 and configured OneDrive for information barriers for multi-segment support, see [Multi-segment support for users in SharePoint Online](/microsoft-365/compliance/information-barriers-multi-segement#multi-segment-support-for-users-in-sharePoint-online) for more information about the multi-segment user experience and SharePoint.

 View and manage information barriers segments as follows: